jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 A pentatonic scale is a musical scale with five notes per octave.

 Pentatonic scales tend to sound good over many modes and harmonies.

+They are often the first scales learned by beginning guitarists.
 They are easy to play on guitar, in comfortable positions with two notes per string.

-Pentatonic scales are often the first scales learned by beginning guitarists.

 ### Ancient and universal